nicoryne/stathis/mobile/README.md

 ## Conclusion

-The STATHIS mobile application successfully implements the core features specified in the SRS document, providing a comprehensive solution for AI-powered posture tracking, health monitoring, and gamified learning in Physical Education.
+The Stathis mobile application successfully implements the core features specified in the SRS document, providing a comprehensive solution for AI-powered posture tracking, health monitoring, and gamified learning in Physical Education.
 The application's modular architecture allows for easy maintenance and future enhancements.

 ## Future Enhancements